tetrateio/training/samples/modernbank/README.md

 Modern Bank microservices are mostly automatically generated from an initial contract.
 These contracts can be found in the [contracts](./contracts).

 To create a new microservice define a new API contract with a `<service-name>.yaml` file in the `./contracts/src` directory.
-Contracts should reference as much as possible from the `./contracts/src/paths` and `./contracts/src/definitions` in order to allow re-use across other microservices and the ingress gateway.
+Contracts should reference as much as possible from the `./contracts/src/paths` and `./contracts/src/definitions` directories in order to allow re-use across other microservices and the ingress gateway.

 Once the contract has been defined run `make generate-services` and it will produced a flattened contract and the microservice code in the `./microservices` directory.